DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Turtle, Huge Snapping:** _(These Level 5(d8) huge snapping turtles’ vital statistics are HP 20 each.
 AC 12/19.
 MV 30 ft., swim 60 ft. disposition neutral.
 Their primary attributes are physical.
 They attack with a bite for 2d4+10 damage.
 Their special abilities include Crushing Grasp: once a successful bite is made, the victim suffers 2d4 damage per round thereafter, and the turtle may drag the victim underwater where they can drown.
 To escape, the turtle must be killed, suffer the loss of 50% of its hit points, or the victim must make a successful strength save to break free.
 XP 100+5.)_

-**Wolf, Grey:** _(These neutral animals' vital stats are HD 2d8, HP 9, AC 13, MV 50 ft.
-Their saves are physical.
+**Wolf, Grey:** _(These creatures’ vital stats are Level 2(d8), HP 9, AC 13, MV 50 ft., disposition neutral.
+Their primary attributes are physical.
 They attack with a bite for 1d4+3 damage.
-Their special abilities include a trip attack, superior sense of smell, and twilight vision.
+Their special abilities include trip attack, superior sense of smell, and twilight vision.
 XP: 10+2)_

 **Wolverine (small, normal):** _(This neutral creature's vital stats are HD 3d8, HP 16, AC 15, MV 20 ft.
 Its saves are physical, and all attacks are made as though it were 3HD higher than it is.
 It attacks with two claws for 1d4 points of damage and one bite for 1d4+1 damage._ _It can release a musk spray 10' wide by 30' long, saving throw versus breath weapon or victim is blinded for 1-2 hours; regardless of save, any creature in the spray's area of effect is sickened and suffers -2 strength, dexterity, and constitution for 2-8 turns.
 XP: 50+3)_